-COVID-19 continues to cause major disruptions in economies within which the Company operates.
-In response to the changing, and increasingly uncertain, economic environment, the Sagicor Group has performed reviews and updated its assumptions, including those related to asset impairment, where necessary.

-Management considered the potential impact of the pandemic on actuarial reserves but concluded that it had not had a significant impact on actuarial assumptions and the valuation of actuarial liabilities of the Company.
+COVID-19 continues to cause some disruption in Aruba.
+However, in response to the changing economic environment, the Company has performed reviews and updated its assumptions, including those related to asset impairment, where necessary.
+Management has also considered the potential impact of the pandemic on actuarial reserves but has concluded that it has not had a significant impact on actuarial assumptions and the valuation of actuarial liabilities of the Company.